 What did Lupin do before Hogwarts?

-Lupin had just accepted a job at Hogwarts School of Witchcraft and Wizardry as the Defense Against the Dark Arts professor, replacing the attractive-but-inept Gilderoy Lockhart, who had lost his memory and landed in St. Mungo’s the year previous.
+Lupin had just accepted a job at Hogwarts as the Defense Against the Dark Arts professor, replacing the attractive-but-inept Gilderoy Lockhart, who had lost his memory and landed in St. Mungo’s the year previous.
 But if Lupin was just now taking a job at Hogwarts, why did his old, battered case with peeling letters say “Professor” on it?

 We know Lupin joined the Order of the Phoenix shortly after graduating from Hogwarts, but after that there is very little about Lupin’s life in the years between the First Wizarding War and him taking the job in Harry’s third year.
 His entry in the Harry Potter Wiki gives few clues, only mentioning that he took several jobs “far below his level of ability,” having to leave as soon as they found out he was a werewolf.
 But the invention of the Wolfsbane Potion may have given him the chance to take a teaching job prior to his gig at his alma mater.